brucemack/microlink/docs/el_supplement.md

 ## GSM CODEC Notes

 EchoLink uses GSM 06.10 "full-rate" audio coding.
 The complete description can be found in the [European Telecommunications Standards Institute specification document](https://www.etsi.org/deliver/etsi_EN/300900_300999/300961/08.00.01_40/en_300961v080001o.pdf).

+Some speeds and feeds:
+* The GSM FR spec defines a 8kHz audio sampling rate with 13 bits of PCM resolution.
+* Audio PCM samples are grouped in 160 sample segments.
+So that implies one segment every 20ms.
+* Each 160 sample segment is encoded into a 32.5 byte frame of parameters which is usually padded to 33 bytes.
+So we get a 33 byte frame out of the encoder every 20ms.
+* 33 bytes every 20ms is the same as 13,200 bits per second - that is the fundamental "baud rate" of GSM FR.
+* EchoLink packs 4 33 byte frames into each RTP packet.
+So that means that EchoLink needs to deliver an RTP packet every 80ms (4x20ms), or 12.5 frames per second.

+Note that the official EchoLink client is smart enough to stop generating RTP frames during periods of silence.
+So the receiver needs to keep careful track of the decode frequency and

 ## EchoLink Proxy Protocol Notes